 Emissions to air were monitored through visual inspection, odour survey, gauging of milk powder deposition, measurement of ambient nitrogen concentration, and PM{10} monitoring.
-Throughout the 2013-2014 dairy season, Fonterra was found to be compliant with conditions of the Company's consents to discharge emissions to air.
+Throughout the 2014-2015 dairy season, Fonterra was found to be compliant with conditions of their consents to discharge emissions to air.